 Meat Sauce, etc.

-- Before getting the meat sauce going, place 6 to 8 toothpicks in a dish of water on your countertop to soak for use later.
+- Before getting the meat sauce going, place 6 to 8 wooden toothpicks in a dish of water on your countertop to soak for use later.

 - Peel carrot and onion.
-Then, roughly chop celery, carrot and onion.
+Then roughly chop celery, carrot and onion.
 Using a food processor, process the chopped celery, carrot and onion finely (or, alternatively, just finely chop without using a processor).
 Transfer to a bowl and set aside.
 Next, finely chop mushrooms (or use a food processor), transfer to another bowl and set aside.

 - To veggie mixture, add mushrooms and garlic.
 Cook, stirring occasionally, for another 10 minutes.
-Season with ¼ teaspoon each of salt and pepper.
+Season with ¼ teaspoon each of salt and black pepper.

 - Stir in balsamic vinegar, if using.

-- Spread ½ cup of the meat sauce along the bottom of a 9-inch x 13-inch baking dish, casserole dish or lasagna pan.
+- Spread ½ cup of the meat sauce along the bottom of a deep 9-inch x 13-inch baking dish, casserole dish or lasagna pan.
 Note: Based on reader feedback, to ensure everything fits, it's best to use a deep lasagna pan.

 - Dollop ⅓ of the cottage cheese over the meat sauce.
 I don't spread on, I just dollop roughly where a piece of lasagna would be cut.